octue/octue-sdk-python/docs/index.md

 ## Run your first analysis

+!!! info

+    In Twined, sending input data to a service is called "asking a question".
+The service will run an analysis on the question and send back any output data - this is called called "receiving an answer".

-### Request
+### Send a question

-The following shell command runs an analysis in the local example data service:
+The following shell command asks a question to the local example data service:

 ```shell
 octue twined question ask example --input-values='{"some": "data"}'
 ```

-!!! info
+!!! tip

     To ask a question to a real data service, the command is almost the same: